squaresLab/BugZoo/README.md

 ## Citation

-If you wish to cite BugZoo in your work, please use the citation below.
+If you use BugZoo in your research work, we would highly appreciate it if you cited the following paper:

 ```
 @inproceedings{bugzoo,